-The California Assessment of Student Performance and Progress, or CAASPP is the state academic testing program.
+The California Assessment of Student Performance and Progress, or CAASPP, is the state academic testing program.
 CAASPP is a system intended to provide information that can be used to monitor student progress on an annual basis and ensure that all students leave high school ready for college and career.
 The CAASPP assessment system encompasses the following assessments:

-- Smarter Balanced Summative Assessments for mathematics and English Language Arts (ELA) in grades three through eight and eleven. - California Alternate Assessment (CAA) for grades three through eight and eleven eligible students in English Language Arts and mathematics. - · California Science Tests (CAST) for Science in grades five, eight, and once in high school as a field test. - · California Alternate Assessment (CAA) for Science in grades five, eight, and once in high school as a pilot test. - Following spring 2017 CAASPP testing, individual student score reports will be provided to parents.
+- Smarter Balanced Summative Assessments for mathematics and English Language Arts (ELA) in grades 3 through 8 and 11 - California Alternate Assessment (CAA) for mathematics and ELA for eligible students in grades 3 through 8 and 11 - California Science Tests (CAST) for Science in grades 5, 8, and once in high school as a field test - California Alternate Assessment (CAA) for Science in grades 5, 8, and once in high school as a pilot test.
+Following spring 2019 CAASPP testing, individual student score reports will be available to parents.
+Please see section on Parent Portal for details on how to access test scores.
 Student score reports will include an overall score and a description of the student's achievement level for ELA and mathematics.
-Score reports for students in grades 5, 8, and 10 will include results of the Science test.
-Early Assessment Program (EAP) results will be included on the score reports for students in grade 11, providing an early indication of readiness for college-level coursework.
+Score reports for students in grades 5, 8, and 11 will include Science test results.
+Early Assessment Program (EAP) results will be included on the score reports for students in grade 11, providing an early indication of readiness for collegelevel coursework.